 Yeast infections can occur in the vagina but also in other areas of the body.
 You can get a yeast infection on your mouth, throat or tongue, also known as thrush, in your skin folds or navel, penis and scrotum.

 “Oral thrush, also commonly caused by Candida albicans, is common in babies and older adults,” Dr. Saunders said.

-How do I treat yeast infections – OTC (over-the-counter) or prescription?
+How do I treat vaginal yeast infections – OTC (over-the-counter) or prescription?

 Yeast infections can usually be cured within a few days with proper treatment.
-You may wish to self-treat with OTC meds like Monistat, but it’s important to talk to your provider first, either in person or by virtual appointment, for a proper diagnosis and treatment.
+You may wish to self-treat with OTC vaginal antifungal creams or suppositories like Monistat, but it’s important to talk to your provider first, either in person or by virtual appointment, for a proper diagnosis and treatment.

 “While some people have success with OTC medications, others need antifungal medications to clear up infections,” Dr. Saunders said.